Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

 Are their incentives as managers well-aligned with yours as the investor?
 (Typically yes, because their performance fees are based on how much the fund increases in value).

 Then, think about the fund’s wider strategy.
 Is it investing into a promising sector?
 Does its risk profile match your own?
 How long will your money be locked in beyond the minimum period of five years?
-What sort of exit strategy does the fund have?
+What sort of exit strategy does the fund have for the future?

 Exiting the fund

-Portuguese Golden Visa investment funds are designed with the five-year residency timeline to citizenship in mind.
-Most funds have a minimum lock-in period of six years.
+Golden Visa-eligible investment funds are designed with the five-year residency timeline to citizenship in mind.

 Hence, the minimal lock-in period is worth keeping in mind when you choose a fund.